relevant-ai/RelevantCardsDocumentation/README.md

 These are functions that take the role of common logic operators, returning a boolean (`true` or `false`).
 Some of these are listed below:

 **`_NOT`:** Takes a boolean and returs its opposite.

 **`_AND`:** Takes an array and returns whether all of its elements are `true`.

 **`_OR`:** Takes an array and returns whether any of its elements is `true`.

 **`_EQUAL`:** Takes an array of two JSON values and returns whether they are equal.

+# NEW DOCUMENTATION HAS BEEN EDITED UNTIL THIS POINT!

 ### The `_MERGE` Function